lambdaisland/kaocha-cljs/README.md

   The location of your ClojureScript source paths (vector)
 - `:kaocha/test-paths` (or `:source-paths` when using `#kaocha/v1`) <br>
   The location of your ClojureScript test paths (vector)
-- `:cljs/timeout` <br> Time in miliseconds before timing out.
+- `:cljs/timeout` <br> Time in milliseconds before timing out.
 This timeout gets reset whenever we receive an event from the ClojureScript environment, like a cljs.test event, or something being written to stdout.
 Once there is no activity for `:cljs/timeout` seconds, the test fails.
 This also causes